Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITH-PYTHON.md

 ## Step 6: Verify Spec-Kit Plus

-Check the version:
+Check the installed version:

 ```powershell
 specifyplus --version
 ```

-You can also run:
+You can also use:

 ```powershell
 sp --version